-- 4.1 A range of background work needs to be undertaken to produce the new planning documents.
+- 5.1 A range of background work needs to be undertaken to produce the new planning documents.
 All LDDs need to be underpinned by an appropriate evidence base.
-The proposed new DPDs and the CIL Charging Schedule will be examined by an independent Planning Inspector, and will have to pass the test of "soundness."
-Demonstrating "soundness" will depend in part on the quality, robustness and credibility of the information and technical work underpinning the DPDs.
-Any supporting technical papers produced either by, or for, the Council will be made publicly available to assist public involvement in the Local Plan process. - 4.2 Whilst substantial evidence is available from work on the BCCS and some of the additional background work can be predicted now, this a matter that will need to be subject to review as work proceeds and the issues, options and corresponding need for technical information become clearer.
-There is also some degree of uncertainty over what additional work might be required in the future as a result of, for example, changes to Government policy in new or revised national policy and guidance. - 4.3 The Council's Authority's Monitoring Report (AMR), and reviews of the LDS, will provide an opportunity to assess whether there are any new areas of technical work that will be needed to support LDD preparation (as well as possibly identifying the need to prepare or review individual LDDs).
+The proposed new DPDs will be examined by an independent Planning Inspector, and will have to pass the test of 'soundness'.
+Demonstrating 'soundness' will depend in part on the quality, robustness and credibility of the information and technical work underpinning the DPDs.
+Any supporting technical papers produced either by, or for, the Council will be made publicly available to assist public involvement in the Local Plan process. - 5.2 Whilst substantial evidence is available from work on the BCCS and some of the additional background work can be predicted now, this a matter that will need to be subject to review as work proceeds and the issues, options and corresponding need for technical information become clearer.
+There is also some degree of uncertainty over what additional work might be required in the future as a result of, for example, changes to Government policy in new or revised national policy and guidance. - 5.3 The Authority's Monitoring Report (AMR), and reviews of the LDS, will provide an opportunity to assess whether there are any new areas of technical work that will be needed to support LDD preparation (as well as possibly identifying the need to prepare or review individual LDDs).

-Sustainability Appraisal / Strategic Environmental Assessment, etc
+Sustainability Appraisal / Strategic Environmental Assessment, etc.

-- 4.4 A Sustainability Appraisal (SA) was carried out during the preparation of Walsall's UDP which was consistent with legislation and guidance at that time.
+- 5.4 A Sustainability Appraisal (SA) was carried out during the preparation of Walsall's UDP which was consistent with legislation and guidance at that time.
 For DPDs, the requirements are more rigorous.
-Current planning legislation requires all DPDs to be subject to a SA, whilst local authorities are also increasingly expected to consider the equality and health impacts of their proposals, with such assessments integrated with the SA. - 4.5 Recent changes to the legislation mean that the SCI, SPDs and the CIL Charging Schedule no longer have to be subject to SA. - 4.6 Separate legislation from EU Directives, transposed into UK law, also requires the impacts of local authority plans and programmes to be subjected to Strategic Environmental Assessment where there are likely to be significant environmental effects, and to require an "appropriate assessment" where it is determined that there is likely to be harm the integrity of an internationally important biodiversity site.
-In relevant cases DPDs and also SPDs will need to be "screened" and discussed with the relevant statutory bodies, to check whether assessments are required including potential impacts outside the area being planned
+Current planning legislation requires all DPDs to be subject to a SA, whilst local authorities are also increasingly expected to consider the equality and health impacts of their proposals, with such assessments integrated with the SA. - 5.5 Changes to the legislation mean that the SCI, SPDs and the CIL Charging Schedule no longer have to be subject to SA. - 5.6 Separate legislation from EU Directives, transposed into UK law, also requires the impacts of local authority plans and programmes to be subjected to Strategic Environmental Assessment where there are likely to be significant environmental effects, and to require an 'appropriate assessment' under the Habitats Regulations where it is determined that there is likely to be harm the integrity of an internationally important biodiversity site.
+In relevant cases DPDs and also SPDs will need to be screened and discussed with the relevant statutory bodies, to check whether assessments are required including potential impacts outside the area being planned5